arietd/ariet/README.md

 # Ariet Dzhumashev
 #### Data Analysis Notebooks

 I am a Data Science student at Monash University, residing in Melbourne.
 Here are some examples of my work.
 Visualisations, scraping and forecasting.
-I am looking for a position in a position related to Data Science.
+I am looking for a position related that will allow me to work with data to find insights that can aid decision making or help understand information.

 email: ariet.dzhumashev@gmail.com